Maximiliano Pellegrino

-Maximiliano Pellegrino (born January 26, 1980 in Leones, Córdoba Province) is an Argentine retired footballer, who played as centre back.
+Maximiliano Nicolás Pellegrino Luna (born January 26, 1980, in Leones, Córdoba Province) is an Argentine retired footballer, who played as centre back.

 Career

 Before his move to Italy for the start of the 2007–08 season, he had spent his whole professional career for Buenos Aires club Vélez Sarsfield.
-On 24 June 2010 Atalanta B.C. loaned the defender to A.C.
-Cesena along with Fabio Caserta, as part of the deal that sign Ezequiel Schelotto outright.
+On 24 June 2010, Atalanta loaned the defender to Cesena along with Fabio Caserta, as part of the deal that sign Ezequiel Schelotto outright.

-After the season-long on loan to Cesena, his contract with Atalanta finished, and he was moved to Colón de Santa Fe on a free transfer.
+After the season-long on loan to Cesena, his contract with Atalanta finished, and he was moved to Colón on a free transfer.

 Personal life

 Maximiliano is the younger brother of former Argentina defender Mauricio Pellegrino.